Mataiaz/My-Demo-App/README.md

-# mydemo

-If you have any questions just send an email at mathias344@live.no with subject github
+# About this project #
 This is a simple app made in flutter.

-This project features:
+## This project features ##

--Theme change setting
+* Theme change setting
--Text scaling setting
+* Text scaling setting
--Simple navigation
+* Simple navigation
+* Simple timer function
--Usage of simple flutter animation
+* Usage of simple flutter animation

-## Getting Started
+## Getting Started with your own flutter project

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: